 If there is any history of IV drug use, underwriting will follow the rules of rehab first, and then hepatitis underwriting rules.

 Recent imaging tests/biopsy results available, and liver functions that are no more than 2-3x times the normal limit…

 Typical life insurance rates may fall in the “standard” range plus an additional table rating that adds 50 – 150%.

 The more complete your information is and the better your lab results are, the more favorable the underwriting outcome.

 If you were just diagnosed with hepatitis C, the wait is about 12 months before companies will consider coverage.

 Hepatitis C Cured

 If your hepatitis C has been successfully treated, better life insurance rates are available.

 Doctors look for a sustained virologic response (SVR), meaning hepatitis is not detectable 3 months after treatment.

 Treatment consisting of taking direct-acting antiviral medications such as Mavyret, Sovaldi, Harvoni, etc…

-Most life insurers will make you wait 6 months after successful treatment because they want to see 2 follow-up negative lab test results.
+Most life insurers make you wait 6 months after treatment because they want to see 2 follow-up negative lab test results.